BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Method

-Leveraging the unidirectional attention mechanism inherent to autoregressive models, these special tokens facilitate the integration of local information from individual electrodes to synthesize global representations.
-Specifically, $y_i'$ are then processed by the pre-trained ETE.
+Leveraging the unidirectional attention mechanism inherent to autoregressive models, these special tokens facilitate the integration of local information to synthesize global representations for each electrode. $y_i'$ is then processed by the pre-trained ETE.
 Notably, the parameters of ETE are frozen during this stage, functioning solely as a feature extraction backbone.
 Subsequently, electrode representations are derived from the positions of special tokens in the output of ETE:

 Similarly, each sample in \(Y\) generates a corresponding \(z_j\) that captures comprehensive temporal information.
 These representations are then input into the proposed TEG network, which is specifically designed to model dependencies among electrodes, integrating spatial information effectively.